cocos/cocos-docs/en/cocos-service/hms-location.md

 - Sign in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) find your project from the project list and select the app on the project card.

 - On the **Project Setting** page, click the configuration file **agconnect-services.json** to download it.
+The `agconnect-services.json` file **must be copied manually** to the `settings` directory of the project directory after downloading or updating.

   ![](hms-location/loc-configfile.png)

-- For Creator 2.4.3 and above, if you [publish to HUAWEI AppGallery Connect](../publish/publish-huawei-agc.md) platform, **select** the `agconnect-services.json` file on the **Build** panel after downloading or updating.
+  **Note**: For Creator v2.4.3 and above, if you want to publish to the [HUAWEI AppGallery Connect](../publish/publish-huawei-agc.md), you can select the downloaded or updated configuration file directly in the **Build** panel, no need to copy it manually.

   ![](hms-location/loc-agcfile.jpg)

-- If published to the Android platform, or users of older versions, the `agconnect-services.json` file **must be copied manually** to the `settings` directory of the project directory after downloading or updating.

 ### Verify whether the service is integrated successfully